Causes of and Treatments for Painful Sex

 Older forms of estrogen replacement required the insertion of messy vaginal creams or the necessity of taking daily pills.
 Other traditional forms of hormone therapy involved painful shots, inconvenient patches or vaginal rings.
 And, older hormone therapies used synthetic hormones that were not only less effective, but that also had dangerous side effects (such as increasing the risk of certain cancers.)

-So, SottoPelle hormone replacement pellets are not only more convenient than creams, pills, patches and shots – they are also more effective and safer than traditional synthetic hormones!
+Hormone replacement pellets are not only more convenient than creams, pills, patches and shots – they are also more effective and safer than traditional synthetic hormones!

 Estrogen Therapy for Treatment of Painful Sex – Phoenix, AZ